Integrated year abroad Italian MA (Honours) 2026 entry

-It is possible for students applying for the MA (Hons) in Italian to work, study or teach abroad in an Italian-speaking country between their second and third year of study.
+It is possible for students applying for the MA (Hons) in Italian to work or teach abroad in an Italian-speaking country between their second and third year of study.
 This adds an extra year to the MA (Hons) course making it a total of five years in length.

-Students who spend a year abroad not only gain valuable work experience as teachers and tutors, but also develop their linguistic skills, intercultural competence, and self-confidence.
+Students who spend a year abroad not only gain valuable work experience but also develop their linguistic skills, intercultural competence, and self-confidence.

 UK students are usually placed in a school through the British Council’s Language Assistantship scheme.
 Successful applicants go on to teach English at a school, college or university in Italy.
 Assistants are paid a salary locally, and, after attending a basic induction course in teaching resources and methods, are typically required to teach for 12 hours per week under the supervision of local staff at the educational institution employing them.